Icinga/icinga2/doc/15-troubleshooting.md

 * `/var/log/icinga2/icinga2.log` shows connection and execution errors.
  * The ApiListener is not enabled to [accept commands](06-distributed-monitoring.md#distributed-monitoring-top-down-command-endpoint).
 This is visible as `UNKNOWN` check result output.
  * `CheckCommand` definition not found on the remote client.
-This is visible as `UNKNWON` check result output.
+This is visible as `UNKNOWN` check result output.
  * Referenced check plugin not found on the remote agent.
  * Runtime warnings and errors, e.g. unresolved runtime macros or configuration problems.
 * Specific error messages are also populated into `UNKNOWN` check results including a detailed error message in their output.